tenoritaiga/GoogleMapsV2Test/README.md

 ```
 You can either generate a developer key specifically for this app on Google Console by using the app's SHA1
 key, or you can generate a blank key that is usable with any app.
 When Google prompts you for the SHA1
-key and app package name, just don't enter anything and you will receive a blank key.
+key and app package name, just don't enter anything and you'll receive a blank key.